Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Considering Drug Loss/Drug Lag

-Chairperson: Kazuhiko Mori, Executive Director, Pharmaceutical Manufacturers Association of Japan
+Chairperson: Kazuhiko Mori, Executive Director, JPMA

 Next, Dr. Noboru Yamamoto of the National Cancer Center Hospital introduced actual cases of drug loss in the field of anti-malignant tumors from the viewpoint of a clinician in his presentation entitled "Current Status and Efforts for Drug Loss from the Viewpoint of Medical Practice.
 In addition, as an effort to improve drug loss from the medical front, he introduced activities to attract overseas emerging biotech companies developing anti-cancer drugs to conduct clinical trials in Japan.